open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 You can demo the Open Ephys GUI on any computer using the :ref:`filereader` to read in data that's already been saved.
 But if you are planning to run experiments, you'll need to make sure your system is capable enough to keep up with data acquisition.
 In general, the minimum requirements will depend on how many channels you'd like to acquire simultaneously, and whether you need low-latency closed-loop feedback.
 Below, we provide some guidelines for configuring your data acquisition machine.

-.. tip:: The most important thing you can do to improve performance is use a solid-state drive (ideally NVMe) for writing data.
+.. important:: The most important thing you can do to improve performance is use a solid-state drive (ideally NVMe) for writing data.
 And if you need to record ≥128 channels simultaneously, an SSD is required.

 The Open Ephys GUI has expanded from its origins as the software for the Open Ephys Acquisition Board to acquiring extracellular electrophysiology data from a variety of different acquisition systems, such as Open Ephys ONIX, IMEC Neuropixels OneBox, Intan RHD USB, Intan RHD Rec Controller, National Instruments Neuropixels PXI, National Instruments NI-DAQmx, etc. For a complete list of all the devices that the GUI can use as data sources, check out the Sources in the :ref:`plugins` section.
 You can browse the Sinks in the :ref:`plugins` section to see what other hardware the GUI can control (e.g. Arduino boards and Sanworks PulsePal)